josmar-crwdstffng/angular/aio/content/guide/browser-support.md

 The [Angular CLI](cli) provides support for polyfills.
 If you are not using the CLI to create your projects, see [Polyfill instructions for non-CLI users](#non-cli).

-When you create a project with the `ng new` command, a `src/polyfills.ts` configuration file is created as part of your project folder.
+When you create a project with the `ng new` command, a `src/polyfills.ts` configuration file is created as part of your project directory.
 This file incorporates the mandatory and many of the optional polyfills as JavaScript `import` statements.

 *   The npm packages for the mandatory polyfills \(such as `zone.js`\) are installed automatically for you when you create your project with `ng new`, and their corresponding `import` statements are already enabled in the `src/polyfills.ts` configuration file